NerdyPacman/portfolio/README.md

 # portfolio
-This is my portfolio for Computer Science.
+This is my portfolio from high school.
+It contains Computer Science projects to show my passion for Computer Science.

 Project | Description
 ------- | -----------